Digital-analog quantum simulation of fermionic models: Conclusions

 \section{Conclusions}

-In summary, we have presented a digital-analog quantum algorithm for the quantum computation of the paradigmatic 1D Hubbard model, by means of a 1D qubit architecture with available nearest-neighbor Ising Hamiltonian as a resource.
-By inspecting fidelity and the evolution of the density and double-occupancy we have shown that the algorithm has a very good performance, which is bounded by the errors coming from the Trotter expansion.
-When applied to a specific quantum platform, more detailed considerations on error sources and decoherence issues will be required, but evidences based on previous numerical studies which show a substantially better scalability of digital-analog than of purely digital approaches, especially for the banged case~\cite{Parra-Rodriguez2020,Martin2020}, expectably support a similar performance in this case.
-More efficient chip architectures may reduce the number of gates and thus substantially mitigate the decoherence errors.
-This can be straightforwardly achieved in a superconducting circuit platform designed with the appropriate couplings in a ladder topology for the 1D Hubbard model, for example.
-Specifically, in a ladder architecture {\sc SWAP} gates used in the 1D architecture to create the ZZ interactions between the two legs of the ladder would be unnecessary.
-This work is an important step in the development of quantum algorithms using DAQC techniques.
+In summary, we have presented a digital-analog quantum algorithm for the quantum computation of the paradigmatic 1D Hubbard model.
+For the implementation, we have proposed two realistic circuit topologies, a 1D nearest-neighbour system and a codesigned system with a ladder architecture, in both cases with an Ising Hamiltonian as a resource.
+For the case of the 1D system, we have found a mapping which reduces drastically the number of SWAP gates, which grows linearly with the number of Trotter steps and it is independent of the number of fermions in the system.
+By inspecting the fidelity, and the evolution of the density and double-occupancy operators, we have shown that the algorithm has a very good performance, specially in the codesigned case.
+The performance of this algorithm is bounded by the errors coming from the Trotterization, which we have reduced by employing a symmetric expansion with negligible extra cost.
+We have run the experiments in both an ideal scenario for bounding the fidelity of the algorithm, and a realistic noisy scenario.
+The results obtained shows the validity of our algorithm for simulating the system using the DAQC protocol, specially when employing the bDAQC protocol in the codesigned architecture.
+When applied to a specific quantum platform, more detailed considerations on error sources and decoherence issues will be required, but evidences based on previous works show the better scalability of digital-analog than of purely digital approaches~\cite{Parra-Rodriguez2020,Martin2020}.
+This work is an important step in the development of quantum algorithms using DAQC techniques.\\